Coping with coronavirus (COVID-19)

 Some people may have found themselves drinking or using substances more to cope with anxiety, negativity, stress and our changing environment.

 It’s important to keep staying as safe as possible, even with the vaccination rollout in Australia.
 Here you’ll find a range of helpful information and links from this page.

 Also, remember to check back in to health.gov.au for the latest updates and information around COVID-19 from the Australian Government.

 Find out the six signs that home isolation could have impacted your drinking and try the quick Drinking Calculator to find out how your drinking measures up.

 This is a traumatic time for Australia and the world, as leadership and individual citizens struggle to cope with the reality of the virus and what it means for our lives.

 With families at home more often and children learning from home, there are new challenges to consider if you or a family member is using alcohol or other drugs.

 For people with a dependence on drugs, reduced supply and limited access to drugs could lead to people substituting the type of drug they use, changing their patterns of use, or forcing people into withdrawal.

-While physical distancing and staying at home are key steps to slow the spread of coronavirus during outbreaks, some people who use or are experiencing a dependence on alcohol and other drugs might face additional challenges and harms as a result of these measures.
+Changing restrictions and outbreaks across all states and territories continue to pose a challenge to Australians.
+Some people who use or are experiencing a dependence on alcohol and other drugs might face additional challenges and harms during this time.

 Health services are essential services and will not shut during periods of coronavirus restrictions.
 This includes needle and syringe programs, safe-injecting facilities and pharmacotherapy.